Jewels of Indochina

 Meals Provided: Breakfast

-Day 15 - Free day to explore Hoi An; optional visit to My Lai
+Day 15 - Free day to explore Hoi An

-Today is free to explore at your own pace.
+Today is yours to explore Hoi An at your own pace.

-The historic, merchant town of Hoi An had become one of the busiest international trading ports of Southeast Asia by the 17th and 18th centuries.
-First colonised by the Portuguese in the 16th century, it still retains its medieval charm today, with many of its old buildings superbly preserved.
+This historic merchant town was once one of Southeast Asia's busiest trading ports in the 17th and 18th centuries.
+First settled by the Portuguese in the 16th century, Hoi An still charms visitors with its beautifully preserved medieval streets and architecture.

 Accommodation: